-As the 10th leading cause of death in the United States and the second leading cause of death (after accidents) for people aged 10 to 34, suicide is a serious public health problem.
+Suicide is one of the leading causes of death in the United States.
+It is the second leading cause of death for people aged 10 to 34.
+The highest rate of suicide occurs in persons 75 years of age or older.
+The impact of suicide in communities makes suicide a serious public health problem.

-Men are more than three times more likely than women to take their lives.
+Men were more than three times more likely than women to take their lives.
 Firearms are the most common method of suicide (used in about half of all suicides).

 Yet, suicide is preventable.
 Knowing the risk factors and recognizing the warning signs for suicide can help prevent suicide.